jake-arkinstall/strange/docs/continuation_passing.md

 have to stick to the same type.
 This combines points 1 and 2, but is a powerful example to make.

 You can construct an [extremely simple message parser](https://godbolt.org/z/hcnoToE6j) using this approach.
+In this scenario, you receive a message that could correspond to zero, one, or more values, each of a different type.
+You are able to parse the message item by item, "yielding" them out to a handler one by one.

 The alternative might be along the lines of returning a `std::vector<std::variant<...>>`, or exposing message parsing steps to the call site.
+Another alternative might be to use a coroutine that `co_yield`s a std::variant.

 4. Lifetimes are easier to work with